mattijn/topojson/docs/example/output-types.md

 </div>
 <div class="example-text" markdown="1">

-Given the included example data set of continental Afria, one can enanble the interactive IPython Widget as follow
+Given the included example data set of continental Africa, one can enable the interactive IPython Widget as follow
 ```python
 import topojson as tp